pvbread/capstoneGame/readme.md

 * Raymond Naula🐢
 * Pedro Vizzarro Vallejos 🥙

-This repository was created for our first project in Capstone, with Professor Charles Richards.
+This repository was created for our project in Capstone, with Professor Charles Richards.

 ---